django-webpack/django-webpack-loader/README.md

 ### Compiling the front-end assets

-Generally, `webpack-bundle-tracker` is used as part of an already existing build pipeline that is provided by a front-end framework/library, such as React.
+You must generate the front-end bundle using `webpack-bundle-tracker` before using `django-webpack-loader`.
+You can compile the assets and generate the bundles by running `npx /webpack --config webpack.config.js --watch`.
+This will also generate the stats file.
+You can also refer to how `django-react-boilerplate` configure the [package.json](https://github.com/vintasoftware/django-react-boilerplate/blob/master/package.json) scripts for different situations.

-However, if you wish to compile the files by yourself, you can do so by running `npx /webpack --config webpack.config.js --watch`.
+> This is the recommended usage for the development environment.
+For usage in production, please refer to [this section](#usage-in-production)

 ### Configuring the settings file
 First of all, add `webpack_loader` to `INSTALLED_APPS`.